SAP-archive/ase-nodejs-async-odbc-interface/README.md

 ```

 ## Configuration
-For configuration of ODBC driver, please refer to [SAP Adaptive Server Enterprise ODBC driver](http://infocenter.sybase.com/help/topic/com.sybase.infocenter.dc20116.1570100/doc/pdf/aseodbc.pdf)
+For configuration of the ODBC driver, refer to [SAP Adaptive Server Enterprise ODBC driver](http://infocenter.sybase.com/help/topic/com.sybase.infocenter.dc20116.1570100/doc/pdf/aseodbc.pdf)

 ## Establish a database connection
-The first step to establing a database connection is to create an instance of the `Database` class.
-You may get an instance in one of the following ways:
+To establish a database connection, create an instance of the `Database` class then open a connection to a database.

+### Create instances
+There are various methods to create instances for the `Database` class:

+Create an instance directly:

 ```javascript
 require("sapase").connect(connectionString, function (err, db){